eddpeterson/theBucketList/Readme.md

 ## Defered
+* Timeline should display horizontal line with multiple dots on it or should it be facebook timeline responsibility?
 * While dragging, make it visible where it will be placed and add animation when placing item in todo list (like in pudding)
 * If user has already granted permission to application in facebook and is singed in to facebook in browser, there should be no login required (facebook cookies?)
 * Wall page displaying latest updates on what is happening with all the stuf, show which of my friends have recently joined the site and their goals added, completed (a lot of logic needs to be built around that to avoid too much data traffic)